 In addition to this first initiative, there is a new window signage allowing for simplified traffic management for Old Montreal businesses.
 A sign can be hung in the window, with the words “Welcome Enter!” on one side, and on the other, a reminder to customers to wait a few moments outside, as the internal capacity of the business has already been reached (respecting social distancing standards).
 This signage is offered free of charge to all commercial establishments in Old Montreal who ask for it.

 As of July 18th, wearing a mask is obligatory for everyone in public areas.
 If you do not have your mask, business owners cannot let you enter their establishment.
 Please note that merchants found with a customer not wearing a mask could be subject to a rather harsh fine.
 Therefore, let’s stand with our business owners and cover our face as the law stipulates.

-These initiatives will, in the long term, help to foster a safe atmosphere as well as educate business people and Old Montreal customers on the right behaviours to adopt to limit the spread of the coronavirus.
-It will also promote the historic district as a welcoming, safe and dynamic destination for customers in greater Montreal and Quebec.
+These initiatives will, in the long term, help to foster a safe atmosphere as well as educate Old Montreal businesspeople and customers on the right behaviours to adopt in order to limit the spread of the coronavirus.
+It will also promote the historic district as a welcoming, safe, and dynamic destination for customers in Quebec and the greater Montreal area.

 Remember that these are exceptional projects in response to the health crisis.
-Follow this link to find out more about the other measures applicable to the living environment in the historic district: https://vieuxmontreal.ca/en/publications/public-safety-measures

 © Photo Credit Geneviève Giguère